stefanvanberkum/gcnn-cut-selector/README.md

 The ```main.py``` module can be used to run all the experiments, simply by specifying what should be run in the run configurations.

-_Note._ When using GPU for TensorFlow, if any memory errors occur during model training, restarting your computer might help.
+_Note._ When using GPU for TensorFlow, if many memory errors occur during model training, consider reducing the batch size.
+If there are just a few, the algorithm will skip these batches that are too large.

 ### Command line